 Criminal and civil proceedings

-We are obliged to release information to police and similar law officers who are undertaking criminal investigations and, in certain circumstances, to officers of the Court with relation to civil proceedings.
+We are obliged by law to release information to police and similar law officers who are undertaking criminal investigations and, in certain circumstances, to officers of the Court with relation to civil proceedings.

 Higher Education Funding Councils and external funding bodies